 Let your dominant hand provide the base for your pistol grip, and then use your non-dominant hand to balance the pressure between the two sides.
 A proper grip will give you better weapon management and great sight alignment.

 If you have not been using your pistol for a while, it might soften your grip and you are more likely to flinch.
-I would advise practicing dry firing to get your grip back before handling a loaded gun.
+I would advise practicing dry firing to get your grip back before handling a loaded pistol or a revolver.

 When handling a loaded pistol, it is required that you have a good focus.
 If you’ve ever tried to take a picture of more than two different objects at varying distances, you know it’s very hard to focus on all the objects at the same time.
 So there is a need to have a center point of focus, which is the front side.